Thursday 26 February 2015

 6. Taking each curl individually split them and then twist them around to create a messy bun of curls, ensure that the bun does not become rounded or "present shaped" like the modern styles dictate.

 7. Now taking the bottom section of hair free from the bun begin to create a number of tight ringlets all around 1 inch in width across the whole back section of the hair.
+8. Begin pinning some of these curls up into the bun ensuring the sides are smooth against the head, this will create additional thickness and shape to the hair eventually creating a waterfall effect of curls.
+Do this for the remaining lower section ensuring that the ends of each ringlet remain neatly tucked up into the curl.

 9. Then taking the front section of hair divide each side front section in half creating four partings at the front of the head.